alemart/speedy-vision/README.md

 ###### Returns

-A `SpeedyMatrixExpr` representing the component-wise multiplication between `this` matrix expression and `expr`.
+A `SpeedyMatrixExpr` representing the component-wise multiplication.

 ##### SpeedyMatrixExpr.inverse()

 `SpeedyMatrixExpr.inverse(): SpeedyMatrixExpr`

 Compute the inverse of `this` matrix expression.
-Its shape must be square.
+Make sure it's square.

 ###### Returns